kotsonis/ddpg-reacher/Report.md

 # Reacher Unity environment solution Report
 # Udacity Reinforcement Learning Nanodegree Project 2: Continuous Control

-This project implements a DDPG agent to learn two agents how to collaborate and play Tennis.
+This project implements a DDPG agent to how to control a double jointed arm to stay within a moving sphere.

 ## Environment particularities
 <p align="center">